Leader Stochastic Gradient Descent for Distributed Training of Deep Learning Models: Extension: Experimental Setup

 \subsection{Hyperparameters}

-In Table~\ref{tab:cnn_lr} we summarize the learning rates and other hyperparameters explored for each method in the CNN$7$ experiment on CIFAR-$10$.
+In Table \ref{tab:cifar_lr} we summarize the learning rates and other hyperparameters explored for each method in the experiments on CIFAR-$10$.
 The setting of $\beta$ for EASGD was obtained from the original paper (its authors use this setting for all their experiments).

-In Table~\ref{tab:resnet20_lr} we summarize the initial learning rates and other hyperparameters explored for each method in the ResNet$20$ experiment on CIFAR-$10$.
-We do learning rate drop at $1500$ seconds by a factor of $0.1$ for all the methods.

-In Table~\ref{tab:vgg16_lr} we summarize the learning rates and other hyperparameters explored for each method in the VGG$16$ experiment on CIFAR-$10$.
-We do learning rate drop at $1500$ seconds by a factor of $0.1$ for all the methods.
+We do learning rate drop at $500$ seconds by a factor of $0.1$ for all the methods.

-In Table~\ref{tab:imagenet_lr} we summarize the initial learning rates and other hyperparameters explored for each method in the ResNet$50$ experiment on ImageNet.
+In Table \ref{tab:imagenet_lr} we summarize the learning rates and other hyperparameters explored for each method in experiments on ImageNet.
 We do learning rate drop for every $30$ epochs by a factor of $0.1$ for all the methods.